evanx/fr-client-auth-mlk/README.md

 If a request is rejected by rate limiting, your load balancer should return `503` ("Service temporarily unavailable"), and the clients should retry with exponential backoff.

-Each endpoint can be rate limited by source IP to 1 request per 8 seconds.
-Then client retries can be scheduled with a minimum backoff of 10 seconds.
+Each endpoint can be rate limited by source IP to 1 request per 10 seconds.
+Then client retries can be scheduled with a minimum backoff of 12 seconds.

+In order to support overall rate limiting by source IP to 1 request per 10 seconds, the client should wait after `/register` for 12 seconds before `/login.`

 ## Usage